boyishwara/omaggot/README.md

     Worker->>HiveMQ: 9.
 Publish Status via MQTT
     HiveMQ->>ESP32: 10.
 Trigger LED & Buzzer state
 ```

+*Explanation:* This sequence diagram traces the complete journey of a single sensor reading.
+It starts on the left when the ESP32 publishes a payload.
+The HiveMQ broker routes this to our Node.js Worker, which fires an HTTP POST to the Next.js backend.
+Inside Next.js, business logic executes: it calculates the Heat Index and evaluates the reading against active warning rules.
+The data is saved to Supabase Postgres.
+If a rule triggers a Warning or Danger state, Supabase immediately fires a webhook to Telegram to alert farmers.
+Simultaneously, Supabase's Realtime engine pushes the new data via WebSockets to any admin viewing the Dashboard.
+Finally, the resulting status is sent back down the chain to the ESP32 so it can trigger local visual/audio alarms (LEDs/Buzzer).

 ### 3. Database Schema (ERD)
 This Entity-Relationship Diagram details the relational PostgreSQL database structure hosted on Supabase.